shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

 ### Generative methods parameters
 Whatever the method used to generate grasps, joint states, trajectories or poses, they rely on some parameters provided by the user.
 If you are using the framework for benchmarking, you may not want to modify the same information across the different files but instead centralize them in a single YAML file loaded on the ROS param server and access them through the ROS API.
 This file can be filled with anything the user needs to load and access in different nodes without hardcoding it and that is susceptible to change. </br>
-For instance, the one we provide contains information about the name of the origin frame and the values specifying a cropping area.
+For instance, the [one we provide](https://github.com/shadow-robot/modular_benchmarking_framework/blob/kinetic-devel/modular_framework_api/config/generative_methods_config.yaml) contains information about the name of the origin frame and the values specifying a cropping area.
 You can also add, for example, the path to a neural network that needs to be evaluated.

 ### Manipulator controller
-This YAML file specifies how to control the manipulator that you are using either in simulation or on the physical robot.
-Let's differentiate the case in which the manipulator you are using is *fully integrated* to ROS (meaning that it can be controlled using *ros_controllers* and is plugged in the framework via a *hardware_interface*) and in which the manipulator is controlled directly through some drivers without a hardware interface.

-#### The manipulator is not fully integrated to ROS
-In this case, in order to control it through the framework, the only thing you need is to write a ROS action server in a node.
-A tutorial about actions is available [here](http://wiki.ros.org/actionlib) and an example of action server for the EZGripper can be found [here](https://github.com/bdenoun/EZGripper/blob/master/ezgripper_driver/nodes/ezgripper_controller.py).
-The latter is a ROS action server designed for grasping, but you can easily develop one dedicated to dexterous manipulation. <br/>
-The last step is to specify ```package_manipulator_action_server``` (name of the package in which the server to run is stored), ```manipulator_controller_node_name``` (name of the node running the action server) and ```manipulator_controller_action_server_type``` (type of the node to launch).
-These three parameters correspond to the different flags you can find when you include a **node** in a launch file.
-The parameter ```manipulator_controller_action_server_name``` indicates the name given to the ROS action server, and can be used in any node requiring to control the manipulator.

-#### The manipulator is fully integrated to ROS
-In this case it means that you are free to choose between several options.
-The first one is to use one of the controller provided by ROS by declaring it in the *controller file* (you can find more information [here](./robot_package.md)).
-If you want something a bit more specific, you can create your own ROS controller derived from the class ```controller_interface::ControllerBase``` and create a plugin so you can use it by declaring it in the *controller file*.
-An example of home made controller and how to create a plugin can be found [here](https://github.com/shadow-robot/sr_core/tree/kinetic-devel/sr_mechanism_controllers).
-If you are opting for the latter option, please **make sure that** ```package_manipulator_action_server``` **is an empty string**, and you do not need to fill the two other fields since the framework will know through the *controller file* which controller to load and execute.
+Since we want to make this framework usable for everyone, we designed it so you can control the manipulator with custom made controllers.
+This way, if your hardware is not fully integrated to ROS or you control the hardware through some third-party drivers, you can take the most of our framework.
+It is possible to do so by [creating an action-based controller](./3_integrating_hardware.md). <br/>
+Whether it is in simulation or with the physical robot, this [config file](https://github.com/shadow-robot/modular_benchmarking_framework/blob/kinetic-devel/modular_framework_api/config/manipulator_controller_parameters.yaml) allows you to specify how to control the manipulator.
+Here are the different parameters:
+* `manipulator_group_name`: If you are using Moveit, name of the group given to the manipulator.
+* `manipulator_controller_action_server_name`: If you are using your own action-based controller, you can specify its name here.
+* `package_manipulator_action_server`: If you are using you own action-based controller, specify the package in which it is located.
+* `manipulator_controller_node_name`: If you are using your own action-based controller, specify the name of the node running it.
+* `manipulator_controller_action_server_type`: Type of the node in which the action server is launched (can be a .py file if written in python).

+If you are using controllers integrated to ROS and exported as plugin, set `package_manipulator_action_server` as `""`, and don;t pay attention to the two following parameters.If you want to find out if your robot is *fully integrated* to ROS or how to create the action-based controller, you can go [here](./3_integrating_hardware.md).<br/>
 If you are working in **simulation** and/or your manipulator can be controlled using Moveit, you can use our generic [Moveit-based action server](https://github.com/shadow-robot/modular_benchmarking_framework/blob/kinetic-devel/modular_framework_core/nodes/moveit_grasp_action_server.cpp) that we provide as an example of grasp controller.<br/>
 If your controller requires more parameters, you can of course add them to this config files (such as ```max_torque``` for instance).

 ### Connection to an external manipulator
 This config file gathers all parameters required to connect a manipulator that is **not** fully integrated in ROS and/or is not using an ethernet connection.
-If the manipulator only has an USB interface and you do not want to change the port address everytime in the code, you can store all these information on the ROS param server.
+If the manipulator only has an USB interface and you do not want to change the port address everytime in the code, you can store all this information on the ROS param server.
 The [file](https://github.com/shadow-robot/modular_benchmarking_framework/modular_framework_api/config/external_manipulator_connection.yaml) natively provided gives an example of the information needed to communicate with the EZGripper.

 ### Motion Planner config
-*If you are interested in planner benchmarking, you might be interested in [this](https://planners-benchmarking.readthedocs.io/en/latest/)*. <br/> <br/>
 This config file allows to configure the motion planner that is going to be used when planning for a specific group during your task.
 For now, you can choose any motion planner among this [list](http://ompl.kavrakilab.org/planners.html).
 All of the parameters of this configuration file **must be filled**! .
 * The string corresponding to ```planner_name``` must exactly match the name of the planner defined in your [moveit package config](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html).
 If you are using what we provide, the name should match what is declared in this [file](https://github.com/ARQ-CRISP/arq_ur5_ezgripper_moveit_config/blob/master/config/ompl_planning.yaml).
 * ```robot_speed_factor``` allows to scale the speed of the robot when executing a trajectory (value between 0 and 1)